Over-the-horizon radar: Technology

-The frequency of radio waves used by most radars, in the form of microwaves, propagate in straight lines.
+The frequency of radio waves used by most radars, microwaves, propagate in straight lines.
 This generally limits the detection range of radar systems to objects on their horizon (generally referred to as "line of sight" since the aircraft must be at least theoretically visible to a person at the location and elevation of the radar transmitter) due to the curvature of the Earth.
 For example, a radar mounted on top of a 10 m mast has a range to the horizon of about 13 km, considering atmospheric refraction effects.
 If the target is above the surface, this range will be increased accordingly, so a target 10 m high can be detected by the same radar at 26 km.
 Siting the antenna on a high mountain can increase the range somewhat; but, in general, it is impractical to build radar systems with line-of-sight ranges beyond a few hundred kilometres.

 OTH radars use various techniques to see beyond that limit.
 Two techniques are most commonly used; shortwave systems that refract their signals off the ionosphere for very long-range detection, and surface wave systems, which use low-frequency radio waves that, due to diffraction, follow the curvature of the Earth to reach beyond the horizon.
 These systems achieve detection ranges of the order of a hundred kilometres from small, conventional radar installations.
 They can scan a series of high frequencies using a chirp transmitter.